-F. IPC Application Review Process
+E. IPC Application Review Process

-An individual interested in obtaining the IPC certificate must complete an application through the ASPPB Central Office.
+An individual interested in obtaining the IPC must complete an application through the ASPPB Central Office.

-- 1. An application file shall be opened once any portion of an application and the fee are received.
-All application fees are nonrefundable. - 2.
-Initial review of an application file shall be made by an ASPPB staff member.
-This initial review shall consist of the completion of an Application Checklist in order to verify that the required documentation has been submitted by the candidate and primary source verification completed. - 3.
+- 1. An application file shall be opened once any portion of an application, and the fees are received.
+All application fees are non-refundable. - 2.
+An initial review of an application file shall be made by an ASPPB staff member.
+This initial review shall consist of the completion of an Application Checklist to verify that the required documentation has been submitted by the candidate and primary source verification completed. - 3.
 If the application is deemed incomplete, the applicant will be notified in writing of the deficiencies precluding action on the application. - 4.
-Once an application is determined to be complete, an evaluation of the application file shall be conducted by two (2) reviewers (ASPPB staff and/or Mobility Committee members.
+Once an application is determined to be complete, an evaluation of the application file shall be conducted by two (2) reviewers (ASPPB staff and/or Mobility Committee members).
 The first review shall consist of reviewing the credentials submitted, performing appropriate analysis, and, if necessary, returning the application to staff for verification.
 After that reviewer recommends approval or denial of the application, the application shall be forwarded to the next reviewer.
 If all reviewers concur, the

 - application will be deemed approved or denied by the Committee.
 If the reviewers do not concur, the application will be submitted to the entire Committee for a final determination. - 5.
-Reviews by the Committee or Committee members may be completed by electronic means. - 6.
+Reviews by ASPPB staff or Committee members may be completed by electronic means. - 6.
 The applicant will be notified in writing of a decision to certify or deny certification.
 An individual whose application is denied will be advised of the procedures to remediate deficiencies or appeal the Committee's decision.

-G. Grounds for Denial
+F. Grounds for Denial

-Applications for certification will be denied when the Committee determines that any of the following have occurred:
+Applications for the IPC will be denied when the Committee determines that any of the following have occurred:

-- 1. The applicant failed to complete any required portion of the application process following appropriate notification to the applicant of one or more deficiencies as described in Section 6.B above; - 2.
-There is evidence of fraud or misrepresentation in the application or of qualifications; - 3.
-The applicant failed to satisfy one or more qualifications necessary for obtaining the Certificate(s) as described in Section 6.B above; OR - 4.
+- 1. The applicant failed to complete any required portion of the application process following appropriate notification to the applicant of one or more deficiencies as described in Section 5.
+B. above - 2.
+There is evidence of fraud or misrepresentation in the application or of qualifications - 3.
+The applicant failed to satisfy one or more qualifications necessary for obtaining the Certificate(s) as described in Section 5.
+B. above. - 4.
 The applicant failed to comply with all applicable statutory and regulatory requirements related to the practice of psychology.